-When we entered and paid our fee, the volunteer behind the counter gave us a run down on the history.
-Basically, Mr Edwards was a big collector of Indian Memorabilia, but as a screenwriter he was also a fan of creating stories.
-So much so, that when he set up the museum he made up fake history for many of the artifacts and tried to pass it as true.
+When we entered and paid our fee, the volunteer behind the counter gave us a rundown on the history.
+Basically, Mr. Edwards was a big collector of Indian Memorabilia, but as a screenwriter, he was also a fan of creating stories.
+So much so, that when he set up the museum, he made up fake history for many of the artifacts and tried to pass it as real.

-The best part about this is that the State Park has left the second floor entirely how he left it, fabricated stories and all and used the bottom floor to tell the real story.
+The best part about this is that the state park has left the second floor entirely how he created it, with the fabricated stories and all, then used the bottom floor to tell the real story.

-So if you want to learn about the first jeweler in the world or the Indian Chieftain and his favorite dog (complete with dog skull) you can relive the stories in the second floor.
+So if you want to learn about the first jeweler in the world or the Indian Chieftain and his favorite dog (complete with dog skull), you can relive the stories on the second floor.

-So enough on that, when you enter the museum you are taken into three rooms that collect the history of the Indians in this area and the significance the area was to them (it was a meeting place for all of the different tribes to meet and trade).
+When you enter the museum, you are taken into three rooms that collect the history of the Native Americans, and the significance of this area to them (it was a meeting place for all of the different tribes to meet and trade).

 There is even a touch room where you can touch some of the actual artifacts that are on display, obviously be careful as they are not replicas.